 - Symptoms may include: Hives, facial swelling, asthma (wheezing), shock, skin reddening, rash, blisters.

 - If an allergic reaction occurs, stop use and seek medical help right away.

 - Stomach Bleeding Warning: This product contains a nonsteroidal anti inflammatory drug (NSAID), which may cause stomach bleeding.

 - The chance is higher if you: are age 60 or older, have had stomach ulcers or bleeding problems, take a blood thinning (anticoagulant) or steroid drug; take other drugs containing an NSAID [aspirin, ibuprofen, naproxen, or others], have 3 or more alcoholic drinks every day while using this product, take more or for a longer time than directed.

 - Do not use if you have ever had an allergic reaction to any other pain reliever/fever reducer, right before or after heart surgery.

 - Ask a doctor before use if you have problems or serious side effects from taking pain relievers or fever reducers, stomach problems that last or come back, such as heartburn, upset stomach, or stomach pain, ulcers, bleeding problems, high blood pressure, heart or kidney disease, taken a diuretic, reached age 60 or older.

-- Ask a doctor or pharmacist before use if you are taking any other drug containing an NSAID (prescription or nonprescription), taking a blood thinning (anticoagulant) or steroid drug, under a doctors care for any serious condition, taking aspirin for heart attack or stroke, because ibuprofen may decrease this benefit of aspirin, taking any other drug.
+- Ask a doctor or pharmacist before use if you are taking any other drug containing an NSAID ( or non), taking a blood thinning (anticoagulant) or steroid drug, under a doctors care for any serious condition, taking aspirin for heart attack or stroke, because ibuprofen may decrease this benefit of aspirin, taking any other drug.

 - When using this product take with food or milk if stomach upset occurs, long term continuous use may increase the risk of heart attack or stroke.